 Embed the data into the protocol itself

-The easiest way to use CSV data in your Python protocol is just to copy and paste the CSV text into your Python script as a big string.
-From there, you can use the standard csv module to parse the data.
+The easiest way to use CSV data in your Python protocol is just to open the CSV in a text editor and copy and paste the CSV data into your Python script as a big string.
+From there, you can use the standard csv module to parse the data like this:

 Upload the files over the command line with scp

 If you prefer to keep the CSV data in its own file, you can use